- Visitor health insurance in Canada typically ranges from $50 to $400 per month, depending on factors like age, health status, and coverage level

 Age:

-• Younger traveller: Typically, younger traveller (for example under 40) can expect to pay lower premiums as they are considered lower risk for health issues
+- Younger traveller: Typically, younger travellers (for example, individuals under 40) can expect to pay lower premiums as they are considered lower risk for health issues

 Pre-existing conditions: